wernerjoss/grav-plugin-downcounter/README.md

 ### Admin Plugin

-If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.
+If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button (currently NOT available, see GPM Installation above).

 ## Configuration